antarctica/bas-style-kit-docs/site/_components/jumbotron.md

   included="yes"
 %}

-Use the `.jumbotron-inverse` class to use a darker background for a jumbotron.
+Add the `.jumbotron-inverse` class to use a darker background for a jumbotron.

 {% example html %}
 <div class="bsk-jumbotron bsk-jumbotron-inverse">